Armed robber hits Stein Mart

 An armed robber held two employees at gunpoint and stole cash from the Stein Mart on Friday, the Greenville Police Department reported.

-The incident happened about 10:16 a.m. at the store, 115 Red Banks Road, according to a case report release on Monday.
+The incident happened at 10:16 a.m. at the store, 115 Red Banks Road, according to a case report release on Monday.
 No one was hurt.

-The suspect entered the store, held two workers at gunpoint and demanded money,

 Officers are reviewing cameras in the area, Hunter said.
 A detailed description of the suspect is not available.
 The investigation is ongoing.